 Q: How does a forfeit affect a team's record?
 A: A forfeit is recorded as a loss for the team that forfeits the game.
 This impacts their overall win-loss record for the season and can have consequences for playoff contention and seeding.

 Q: What is the minimum number of players a team needs to avoid a forfeit?
 A: The NFL does not explicitly state a minimum number of players required to avoid a forfeit in its official rulebook.
-However, the league expects teams to make every effort to field a competitive team.
+Even so, the league expects teams to make every effort to field a competitive team.
 If a team is unable to do so due to extraordinary circumstances, the league will work with the team to determine the best course of action, which may include postponing or rescheduling the game.

 Conclusion